aItarsofapostasy/aItarsofapostasy/README.md

 <p align="center">
-  <code style="color : #90ACBA">♱　　Be not afraid, sinner.
-Your devotion to God shows goodness in you. 　</code>
+  ♱　　Be not afraid, sinner.
+Your devotion to God shows goodness in you.
 </p>
 ‎
 ‎